 Hey Reader,

-In healthcare the question "Where are my assets?" is more complex than it seems.
-The answer depends on who's asking and why.
-Different stakeholders view this challenge differently so technology needs to consider a complex set of requirements.
+In healthcare, the question, "Where are my assets?" is more complex than it seems because the answer depends on who's asking and why.
+Different stakeholders view this challenge differently, so technology needs to consider a complex set of requirements.
+Sadly RTLS implementations often end up using a "spray and pray" approach that results in an expensive and dense implementation of sensors that disappoint when it comes to ROI.
+A better approach uses "Lean Infrastructure" and adapted workflows to help everyone get what they need from Asset Management.

 TLDR: Effective asset management in hospitals requires a strategic approach, starting with inventory management using RFID, followed by loss prevention, and then targeted use of RTLS for remaining issues.